-- 9.1 Definitions The term "gifted" usually refers to the top 5-10% of children as measured by actual (or potential) achievement in the main academic subjects.
-The term "talented" refers to the top 5-10% of children as measured by achievement in art, music, drama or PE. - 9.2 Philosophy The definitions given above imply that the vast majority of Copthorne pupils are neither gifted nor talented.
+- 8.4 Definitions The term "gifted" usually refers to the top 5-10% of children as measured by actual (or potential) achievement in the main academic subjects.
+The term "talented" refers to the top 5-10% of children as measured by achievement in art, music, drama or PE. - 8.5 Philosophy The definitions given above imply that the vast majority of Copthorne pupils are neither gifted nor talented.
 Clearly, this is the wrong message to convey to pupils.
 In addition, we believe that a single register of gifted and talented children at Copthorne would be both impracticable and misleading on account of the myriad different subjects, topics and skills in which it is possible to excel.
-It would also be divisive.
-Consequently, we believe the most appropriate way to make provision for "gifted and talented" children is to put differentiation at the heart of our teaching and learning. - 9.3 We are committed to providing an environment which challenges and encourages all pupils to maximise their attainment in all areas.
+However, we have created a register of children who are talented in the creative arts in order to seek opportunities where they can develop further especially in preparation for the possibility of senior school scholarship entrance for creative arts subjects, where portfolios are often de rigueur.
+Early identification and monitoring will ensure.
+Consequently, we believe the most appropriate way to make provision for "more able and talented" children is to put adaptive teaching at the heart of our teaching and learning. - 8.6 We are committed to providing an environment which challenges and encourages all pupils to maximise their attainment in all areas.